Alfredowss/Alfredowss/README.md

 - 👋 Hi, I’m @Alfredowss
 - I’m interested in all the aspects of the software development and Audio engineering
-- 🌱 I’m currently learning about Network architecture, 3d modeling.
+- 🌱 I’m currently learning about Network and computer architecture, 3d modeling and Cybersecurity.
 - I’m looking to collaborate on open source projects
 - follow me on medium https://medium.com/@Alfredws